CNURobotics/flexible_navigation/README.md

 -----

-This system provides specific navigation planning and path following capabilities based on the ROS Navigation [move_base] packages and is compatible with any base_global_planner and base_local_planner plugin.
+This system provides specific navigation planning and path following capabilities based on the ROS2 Navigation2 [Nav2] packages and is compatible with any global_planner and local_planner plugin.

-A ROS node wrapper for each plugin type provides several ActionLib interfaces to [FlexBE] state implementations.
+A ROS node wrapper for each plugin type provides several Nav2's simple action server interfaces to [FlexBE App] state implementations.

 Install
 -------

-A complete demonstration system is provided as part of the CHRISLab [Turtlebot Flexible Navigation] demonstration.
+A complete demonstration setup for the system is provided at [Turtlebot Flexible Navigation].
 Follow setup and operation directions there for an integrated demonstration.
-The complete system is easily setup and built by following the installation directions at [CHRISLab Install].

-The [Turtlebot Flexible Navigation] demonstration uses the SBPL lattice planner in a move_base like planning scheme.
-An alternative demonstration at [Create Flexible Navigation] uses a three layer planning scheme to demonstrate the flexibility of the decoupled approach.
+The [Turtlebot Flexible Navigation] provides two demonstrations.
+The first uses the SBPL lattice planner in a navigation2 like planning scheme.
+An alternative demonstration uses a three layer planning scheme to demonstrate the flexibility of the decoupled approach.

-The Flexible Navigation system has been tested using the latest version of ROS Kinetic.
-You should first follow the [ROS Install Guide] and get that set up before proceeding.
+The Flexible Navigation system has been tested using the latest version of ROS2 Foxy.
+You should first follow the [ROS2 Install Guide] and get that set up before proceeding.

 License
 -------

-	Copyright (c) 2016-2019
+	Copyright (c) 2016-2022
 	Capable Humanitarian Robotics and Intelligent Systems Lab (CHRISLab) Christopher Newport University